Converting 200 Centimeters to Inches: A thorough look

 Understanding Significant Figures and Precision

 It’s important to consider significant figures when presenting the converted value.
-Significant figures represent the number of digits in a value that carry meaning contributing to its precision.
+Still, for most practical purposes, retaining the greater precision of 78.In real terms, 74 to one significant figure, we get 80 inches.
+Also, rounding 78.
+74 inches is more useful.
+Plus, significant figures represent the number of digits in a value that carry meaning contributing to its precision.
 Since our input value, 200 centimeters, has only one significant figure (the 2), it's appropriate to round the result to one significant figure as well.
-Rounding 78.74 to one significant figure, we get 80 inches.
-However, for most practical purposes, retaining the greater precision of 78.74 inches is more useful.
 The level of precision you choose depends on the context of your application.

 Practical Applications of Centimeter-to-Inch Conversion